wso2/docs-is/en/docs/learn/lite-user-registration.md

 	![resident-idp](../assets/img/learn/resident-idp.png)

 	!!! note
-        - The recommended  **Lite user registration callback URL regex** to use when testing the product is `^https:\/\/localhost:9443\/.*`.
-But user should modify it meet their requirements when they are deploying the product.
+        The recommended  **Lite user registration callback URL regex** to use when testing the product is `^https:\/\/localhost:9443\/.*`.
+However, users should modify it to meet their requirements when they deploy the product.

 6. Click **Update**.